dangoldin/blog.dangoldin.com/README.md

 Feel free to fork it and use it in whichever way you want.

-Theme was inspired by Simon Hørup Eskildsen (http://sirupsen.com/).
+This blog went through a bunch of iterations starting with Jekyll-Bootstrap, to a theme that was inspired by [Simon Hørup Eskildsen](http://sirupsen.com/), to the current setup where it's entirely written in [AMP](https://www.ampproject.org/).

-Just making a change here to trigger a rebuild.
+I'm sure within a year it'll be something else.